DM-GY-6063-2023F-D/HW03C/README.md

 ![](./imgs/HW03C_00.jpg)

 I also wanted my sketch to have parameters so I can control the number of points and the size of the groups.
-By defining ```P``` to be the total number of points (at least 50) and ```n``` to be the number of points per groups, or the number of neighbors, I can derive the following equations for the total number of lines:
+By defining $P$ to be the total number of points (at least 50) and $n$ to be the number of points per groups, or the number of neighbors, I can derive the following equations for the total number of lines:

 ![](./imgs/HW03C_01.jpg)